Limmen/csle/ansible/README.md

 ## Network topology for the installation

-The network topology for a typical Ansible installation is shown in the figure below -- a user host runs Ansible and installs CSLE on a cluster of remote hosts.
+The network topology for a typical Ansible installation is shown in the figure below -- the user runs Ansible on its local host and installs CSLE on a cluster of remote hosts.

 <p align="center">
 <img src="ansible_topology.png" width="600">